MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/schtasks-create.md

 Save the file as MyApps.bat.
 Use Schtasks.exe to create a task that runs MyApps.bat.

-The following command creates the Monitor task, which runs whenever anyone logs on.
-It uses the /tn parameter to name the task, and the /tr parameter to run MyApps.bat.
+This command creates the Monitor task, which runs whenever anyone logs on.
+This command uses the /tn parameter to name the task, and the /tr parameter to run MyApps.bat.
 It uses the /sc parameter to indicate the OnLogon schedule type and the /ru parameter to run the task with the permissions of the user's Administrator account.

 Copy